Code-Institute-Submissions/CI-MS1-maziau/README.md

 #### Shared elements between all pages
 * Navigation Bar with 'maziau.lt' logo on the left-hand side and navigation links on the right-hand side, which will travel closer to the logo when the screen is scaled down.
 Navigation Bar will collapse on the Mobile view to 'burger drop-down menu', but still keeping logo on the left-hand side.
-* Footer with website designers name on the left-hand side (a little bit away from the page edge, due to small text design which his made on purpose- not to distract the user from clean and minimalistic view, but at the same time is available if anyone is looking for an author.
+* Footer with website designers name on the left-hand side (a little bit away from the page edge, due to small text design which is made on purpose- not to distract the user from clean and minimalistic view, but at the same time is available if anyone is looking for an author.
 Social links and mail link on the right-hand side (a little bit away from the page edge, due to smaller icons, not to overwhelm minimal design, at the same time icons stand out as there is a lot of white, clean space.
 On a Mobile screen, both elements centre and social links displayed on top of the author's name.
 * Contact Us - is in a form of the pop-up modal, which is available in every page, it will pop-up and close, without taking the user from the content they were viewing at that moment.
 This feature is to create an impression, that we are always available to help if you have any questions.
 Modal has Name, Email and Message fields, together with Send and Close buttons, also an 'X' close button on the top right corner for users who are intuitively seeking 'X' to close.
-Modal is linked to [Formspree](https://formspree.io/) which on submit will open Thanks! message in a new window (limitation due to free version and removed if bought a premium version) and send all form details to the email address linked to it.
+Modal is linked to [Formspree](https://formspree.io/) which on submit will open Thanks! message in a new window (limitation due to free version and can be removed if bought a premium version) and send all form details to the email address linked to it.

 ### Homepage